972-600-2660

 What Extended Hour Care Includes

-• Overnight supervision and safety monitoring: A caregiver stays through the night to assist with bathroom trips, respond to emergencies, and provide reassurance.
-Especially important for individuals who wander, fall, or experience confusion at night.
+• Overnight presence and reassurance: A caregiver stays through the night to assist with bathroom trips, provide reassurance, and contact family or emergency services when appropriate.
+Especially helpful for individuals who experience confusion at night or feel anxious being alone after dark.

-• Nighttime toileting assistance: Safe transfers to and from the bathroom during the night.
-Reduces fall risk and prevents incontinence-related skin issues.
+• Nighttime toileting assistance: Support with transfers to and from the bathroom during the night, according to the care plan.

 • 24-hour shift-based care: Two or three caregivers rotate through the day in scheduled shifts so someone is always present, alert, and attentive.
 This is different from live-in care where a single caregiver stays for an extended period.